MyGradeSource/MyGradeSource.github.io/about.md

 ---
 # Hello World!

-This application is made by
+"My GradeSource" is made by

 * Yu-Chia Liu, master student from chemical engineering in UCSD,
 * Ming-Wei Liu, master student from mechanical and aerospace engineering in UCSD.